iyear/go-plugin-grpc/README.md

 Accepted announcement: https://summer-ospp.ac.cn/#/org/projectlist?nameCode=22abc0187

+This month's experience with OSPP2022 and the DevStream community will be covered in the blog post.

 ## Intro
 `Go Plugin over gRPC` is a lightweight `Golang` two-way communication plugin framework with built-in health check, plugin management, logging and other extensions.